 When deciding the best path to take, make sure the programs are accredited.
 If the medical assistant program or nursing program is not accredited you will not be able to sit for the NCLEX, transfer credits, apply for federal financial aid, and gain meaningful employment.

 This is the quickest way for a medical assistant to become a registered nurse.
 An Associate’s Degree in Nursing is often earned through hospital-based programs or community colleges and typically takes two to three years to complete.

 However, MAs may be able to apply some of their prior coursework to the program and shorten it dramatically.
 Ultimately, this is up to the nursing program and should be thoroughly discussed with the program director.

 Applying previous coursework not only shortens the program but also saves money.
 If possible, attend the same community college for your ADN that awarded your MA license.
-This will make the transferring of credits very easy.
+This will make the transfer of credits very easy.

 Although an associate's degree can be earned quickly, it does not open as many job opportunities and career advancements as earning a bachelor’s degree.
 Consider your long-term goals when picking a program.

 This pathway will take more time but it will award you a Bachelor of Science in Nursing degree that opens a wide variety of career opportunities.
 This is a good pathway for you if you are interested in earning an advanced practice degree/master’s degree in nursing.
 Without a BSN, you will not be able to continue your education at the graduate school level.